 WILL NETFLIX WORK IN MY COUNTRY?

 It all depends on where you’re located.
 If you’re trying to watch Netflix in a country with a government-enforced firewall for instance, you’re going to have a much harder time getting access to the content you want.

-Countries like China and the UAE with tighter restrictions and internet censorship in place are going to make it next to impossible to download a VPN while you’re there, so your only real shot is to download the VPN software before you get there.
+Countries like China and the UAE, which have tight restrictions and internet censorship in place, are going to make it next to impossible to download a VPN while you’re there, so your only real shot is to download the VPN software before you get there.

 WHAT ABOUT FREE VPNS?
 A WARNING!